Our district wide rules

 Dogs in urban areas: Dogs must always be kept on lead while in urban areas like town centres and roads.
 Our friendly Bylaws Officers enforce this simple rule and are often able to provide leads to dog walkers who don’t have one on them.

-Green signs denote exercise areas: You can have your dog off-leash but under control at all dates and times.
+Green signs denote exercise areas: You can have your dog off-leash but it must remain under control at all times.
+These areas are generally beaches, but the following spots have areas allocated for exercise.

 Summaries of the rules by area